 “The Great War” changed the face of the world when it began on July 28, 1914.
-The role of art (particularly prints) in telling the story of and conveying the emotions brought on by World War I is told through through prints by British and American artists such as Muirhead Bone, Kerr Eby, Childe Hassam, James McBey, and Claude Shepperson.
+The story of World War I and the emotions it brought on are told through prints by British and American artists such as Muirhead Bone, Kerr Eby, Childe Hassam, James McBey, and Claude Shepperson.
 The works depict scenes of combat in France and the Near East, life on the home front in the United States and England, and the war’s aftermath and its commemoration.
 All of the prints come from the Frank Raysor Collection, a promised gift to the museum.
 Curated by Dr. Mitchell Merling, Paul Mellon Curator and Head of the Department of European Art.